-Self-assessment/narrative.
+- Self-assessment/narrative.
 Tell us:

-Tell us

-This is your assessment 1.
-What you know
+- What you know

-answer it is sometimes 2.
-What you can do
+- 2. What you can do

-called a narrative.
-3. What you have done
+- 3. What you have done

-(anecdotal evidence) Some of this content could be addressed by you answering the questions in your learning material
+Some of this content could be addressed by you answering the questions in your learning

-• Third-party reports (i.e. reference letters, performance reviews, etc.).
+- Third-party reports (i.e. reference letters, performance reviews, etc.).
 Someone else tells us:

-1. What you know
+- 1. What you know

-2. What you can do
+- 2. What you can do

 3. What you have done.

-Show us Documents or other forms of evidence that demonstrate what you can do and have done.

-(documentary evidence) Here, consider evidence of both products and processes : For example, when compiling evidence of your ability to develop a project plan:

-1. An example of a product as evidence is the project plan

-2. Examples of a process as evidence may include your story describing the process you went through to develop the plan, plus: 3.
-Copies of emails that document discussions or debates about the development of the project plan content and/or 4.
-Minutes of meetings discussing division of tasks etc. 5.
-Previous drafts of the project plan with hand-written edits. statements sure that you never send any commercially sensitive documents such as financial or strategic plans.
-Sensitive elements can be deleted, alternatively, in some hypothetical example may be sufficient.
-Also, please provide. ensure you always keep copies of all attachments and any pieces of evidence you
+Show us Documents or other forms of evidence that demonstrate what you can do and have done. (documentary evidence) Here, consider evidence of both products and processes : For example, when compiling evidence of your ability to develop a project plan: An example of a product as evidence is the project plan Examples of a process as evidence may include your story describing the process you went through to develop the plan, plus: Copies of emails that document discussions or debates about the development of the project plan content and/or 4.
+Minutes of meetings discussing division of tasks etc. Previous drafts of the project plan with hand-written edits.
+You must ensure that you never send any commercially sensitive documents such as financial statements or strategic plans.
+Sensitive elements can be deleted, alternatively, in some instances, a hypothetical example may be sufficient.
+Also, please ensure you always keep copies of all attachments and any pieces of evidence you provide.